GE2025: Major boundary changes to West Coast, East Coast and Marine Parade GRCs

 In that pandemic election, a PAP team comprising former Speaker of Parliament Tan Chuan-Jin, Minister for Culture, Community and Youth Edwin Tong, Minister for Manpower Tan See Leng, current Speaker Seah Kian Peng and Mr Fahmi Aliman emerged as winners over a WP team led by former NCMP Yee Jenn Jong.

-Elsewhere, polling districts in Tampines West and east of Bedok Reservoir, currently under the WP-run Aljunied GRC, should be moved to Tampines GRC, the EBRC report said.
+Elsewhere, polling districts in Tampines West and east of Bedok Reservoir, currently under the WP-run Aljunied GRC, will be moved to Tampines GRC.

-This would affect about 3,900 electors, of which 2,100 are from existing condominiums in the area and 1,800 from the newly completed Tampines South HDB estates.
+This will affect about 3,900 electors, of which 2,100 are from existing condominiums in the area and 1,800 from the newly completed Tampines South HDB estates.

 The electoral boundaries in Aljunied were last changed in 2011, when the PAP lost the constituency to WP - the first time a GRC was captured by an opposition party.